Pest control services

 If you have fleas in your home, try to identify the source of the problem.
 In many cases this is a family pet.

 To treat fleas on your pet, use an insecticide aerosol spray, pour-on product or a tablet.
-For more information about the product, consult your vet or the pest control officer in your local council.
+For more information about the product, ask your vet or the pest control officer in your local council.

 Alternatively, the pest control officer can treat your premises using insecticides and products that stop flea development.